-- □ Females may wear black or white knee-high socks, black tights or black leggings in cold weather. (no fishnet or mesh stockings or cut-outs) - B. Belts - Black or brown belts must be worn at all times and on all pants with belt loops. - C. Shirts - □ White tailored button-down uniform cotton dress shirts may be worn. - Banded bottom knit shirts in red, maroon, black, gray, and white are permitted for female students - Solid black, white, red, or gray traditional 2 or 3 button polo style shirts are permitted for both male and female students.
-Form fitting shirts are not permitted. - □ White, black, or red Holy Cross logo turtleneck shirts are permitted. - □ Only white, red, gray, or black tee-shirts with no writing may be worn under shirts - Shirts must be tucked in at all times. - □ No logos or printing other than that with an HCHS logo are permitted. - □ Brand name logos (Nike, Adidas, Polo, etc...) should be no larger than an average size thumb print. - D. Sweatshirts - □ HCHS logo sweatshirts are permitted, but be of school colors - □ Solid black, white, gray, or red sweatshirts may be worn. - □ No logos or printing other than that with an HCHS logo are permitted. - □ A collared uniform shirt or HC logo turtleneck must be worn under the sweatshirt. - □ Sweatshirts may not be worn inside out. - E. Other high school apparel is not to be worn at anytime - F. Slacks - Only uniform style slacks in khaki or black are allowed. - □ No cargo style pants are permitted - □ No denim slacks or corduroys are permitted. - □ Jogger style pants with elastic bands at the waist and/or ankle are not permitted. - No stretch or stirrup pants are permitted. - □ No colored stitching, decorations, or studs are permitted - □ No torn or cut slacks are permitted. - Pants must fit properly and may not be form-fitting or worn below the waistline. - G. Skirts - □ Approved solid heather gray or gray plaid skirt may be worn by females. - □ Skirts must be no more than three inches above the knee. - □ Skirts must be purchased through the approved uniform supplier. - □ Skirts must be buttoned and not rolled down. - H. Shorts - May be worn from the opening of the school year until the last day of September of the school year. - □ All rules that apply to slacks and skirts apply to uniform shorts - I. Sweaters
+- ☐ White tailored button-down uniform cotton dress shirts may be worn. - ☐ Banded bottom knit shirts in red, maroon, black, gray, and white are permitted for female students. - Solid black, white, red, or gray traditional 2 or 3 button polo style shirts are permitted for both male and female students.
+Form fitting shirts are not permitted. - □ White, black, or red Holy Cross logo turtleneck shirts are permitted.

+Only white, red, gray, or black tee-shirts with no writing may be worn under shirts Shirts must be tucked in at all times.
+No logos or printing other than that with an HCHS logo are permitted.
+Brand name logos (Nike, Adidas, Polo, etc) should be no larger than an average size thumb print. (or size approved at the discretion of administration) eatshirts HCHS logo sweatshirts are permitted but must be of school colors.
+Solid black, white, gray, red, or maroon sweatshirts may be worn.
+No logos or printing other than that with an HCHS logo are permitted.
+A collared uniform shirt or turtleneck must be worn under the sweatshirt.
+Sweatshirts may not be worn inside out.
+Brand name logos should be no larger than an average size thumb print. (or size approved at the discretion of administration) Sla cks Only uniform style slacks in khaki or black are allowed.
+No cargo style pants are permitted.
+No denim slacks or corduroys are permitted.
+Jogger style pants with elastic bands at the waist and/or ankle are not permitted.
+No stretch or stirrup pants are permitted.
+No colored stitching, decorations, or studs are permitted.
+No torn or cut slacks are permitted.
+Pants must fit properly and may not be form-fitting or worn below the waistline.
+Ski rts Approved solid heather gray or gray plaid skirt may be worn by females.
+Skirts must be no more than three inches above the knee.
+Skirts must be purchased through the approved uniform supplier.
+Skirts must be buttoned and not rolled down.
+Shorts should be worn under skirts.
+Full length black leggings or tights may be worn under skirts. (no fishnet or leggings with mesh panels or cut-outs are permitted).
+Sho orts (updated 2023) May be worn from the opening of the school year until the last day of September of that school year.
+May be worn as of the first day of May until the end of the school year. o Administration reserves the right to amend the above date(s) depending on weather or other circumstances.
+Shorts must have a minimum seven inch inseam for all students.
+Shorts must be black or khaki uniform style shorts, with belt loops.
+No cargo shorts.
+No corduroy shorts.
+No excessive length.
+Shorts must be worn with a uniform half